Best Day Trips From Glasgow

 Can you travel Scotland without visiting Nessie in her home of Loch Ness?
 The 23-mile-long deep body of water fills the Great Glen making it the largest body of water by volume in the UK.
 Loch Ness offers boat tours from the southernly tip at Fort Augustus where you can see the rocky shores of Loch Ness from the water.
 Alternatively, you can drive around the loch by a road nestled in the striking mountains and tumbling waterfalls.
 This part of the Scottish Highlands is truly beautiful and full of wildlife and if you're brave enough you can even dip your toes in the chilly loch!

-One of our favourite seaside towns!
-This could be due to it being the seafood capital of Scotland as well as the gateway to the islands such as Mull, Skye and the Western Hebrides.
+Our favourite seaside towns!
+This could be due to it being the seafood capital of Scotland as well as the gateway to the islands such as Mull, Iona, Skye and the Western Hebrides.
 In summer this harbour town offers distant views out to sea with multiple islands skimming the horizon making it the perfect place to sit with what we consider the best fish and chips in Scotland.
 The town itself is picturesque with its own attractions such as McCaig's Tower, a Victorian monument that is Scotland's own colosseum.
 Just like most attractions in Scotland the journey is part of the tour, with great green glens and winding rivers to keep your eyes peeled open for the everlasting beauty.

 those who love mountains, sea and food: a drive to Oban is the perfect trip for you.